Gastrointestinal stromal tumors (GISTs) are relatively rare tumors found in the gastrointestinal (digestive) tract.

 Who gets GISTs?

-The American Cancer Society reports that 83% of people diagnosed with a GIST from 2010 to 2016 survived at least five years compared with the general population.
-That number rose to 94% if the cancer hadn’t spread beyond the organ where it started.
-These rates, called the relative survival rates, do not include the risk of dying from something else.
+More than 80% of people diagnosed with a GIST from 2011 to 2017 survived at least five years compared with the general population.
+That number rose to 93% if the cancer hadn’t spread beyond the organ where it started.
+These relative survival rates do not include the risk of dying from something else.

 Doctors don’t fully understand what causes GISTs, but they have identified risk factors that include: